CVLAB-Unibo/Keypoint-Learning/README.md

 Usage
 --------

-### GenerateTrainingSet: implementation of training set generation for random forest train.
+#### GenerateTrainingSet: implementation of training set generation for random forest train describer in[1].
 The algorithm requires a set of calibrated 2.5D views of 3d objects (divided into folders: object_name/2.5D_views/), along with two files, groundTruth.txt containing groundtruth matrix (affine transformation from 2.5D views to full 3d model) and overlappingAreas.txt a list of overalapping areas between 2.5D pairs.
 For details, refer to the examples in: data/example_groundTruth.txt and data/example_overlappingAreas.txt.

 For what concern the descriptor to use, the algorithm is customizable by modifying the function computeDescriptorsPerView() in view_manager.hpp.